Voting in Minnesota

 Primary Elections In Minnesota

-17-year-olds can not vote in primary elections if they will be 18 by the corresponding general election.
+17-year-olds cannot vote in the primary election even if they will be 18 by the corresponding general election.

 Voter ID In Minnesota

 ID is not required to vote in Minnesota, with the exception of federal Help America Vote Act (HAVA) requirements for first-time voters.

 If you need to register or update your registration, or you have not voted in four years or more, you will need to show proof of residence before you vote in Minnesota.
 Valid forms of proof of residence include: